-Bronze sculpture is meant to be enjoyed in perfect condition, appearing as near in condition as to how it looked when leaving the gallery for the first time.
-A properly maintained bronze sculpture will remain beautiful in perpetuity, and with very little difficulty!
+Bronze sculpture is best enjoyed in as near to perfect condition as is reasonable or possible - in our opinion, a great sculpture that is well-cared for should appear identical to how it appeared when first leaving the artist's studio.
+A properly maintained bronze sculpture will remain beautiful in perpetuity - and with very little difficulty!
 Check out our article on "how to care for your bronze sculpture" to learn how to easily maintain your bronze sculpture.

 But frankly not all bronze sculpture has been well cared for or properly maintained and over time the layers of grime, dust, nicotine and dirty or excessive wax can become distracting.
 The care and cleaning of bronze sculpture is a complicated subject with many nuances and is a topic we field questions on regularly.
 Before ever attempting to clean your sculpture, first consult with a professional to get an opinion on value, rarity, risks and for advice on how to proceed.